Publications

 Sold out

-‘Else Hanöver, war years in Maastricht’ tells the story of Else Hanöver, a young woman, born in nearby German Aachen, who was the secretary of the Maastricht’ mayor before and during the war.
+Else Hanöver, Oorlogsjaren in Maastricht ’ [War years in Maastricht] is the story of Else Hanöver, a young woman born in Aachen, German, who was a secretary to Maastricht’s mayor before and during WWII.
 The book is based on her biography.
-Else started the adoption of graves by people in the region.
+Else started the adoption of graves by people in the region during her war years in Maastricht.

-Auteur: Mieke Kirkels ISBN/EAN: 9789086801480
+Author: Mieke Kirkels ISBN/EAN: 9789086801480

 In November 1944, the burial of more than twenty thousand victims of the Second World War began on the Margraten Plateau.

 It contains 41 written portraits, short biographies of ordinary, but sometimes also special people.
-They are the memories of men and women, white and Black, from villagers to officers and soldiers from the US.
+They are the memories of men and women, white and Black, from villagers to officers, and of soldiers from the US.
 Even a former German prisoner of war has his say.
 They all have one thing in common: their memories of that time, more than sixty-five years ago.
 Memories that have never left them.
 Never before has a comprehensive picture been drawn of the significance of the construction of the American cemetery for the residents and for those who worked there.
-The authors Jo Purnot and Mieke Kirkels formed the project team Akkers van Margraten (Fields of Margraten) with Frans Roebroeks, Eugenie Jansen and Albert Elings.
+The authors Jo Purnot and Mieke Kirkels formed the project team Akkers van Margraten [Fields of Margraten] together with Frans Roebroeks, Eugenie Jansen and Albert Elings.
 In 2008 and 2009 they collected all these stories and memories and made sure that they were recorded in both this book and in the documentary film ‘Akkers van Margraten’.

 Author: Mieke Kirkels and J.H.M.G.
 Purnot ISBN/EAN: 9789086801466